-These partial order relations turn out to be total order relations and will happen to be all consistent with each other when we use them on the spaces we study (the super-differential of the shape function, semi-infinite geodesic trees, and recovering cocycles).
+These partial orders turn out to be total orders and consistent with each other on the spaces we study: the super-differential of the shape function, semi-infinite geodesic trees, and recovering cocycles.